QAZIMAAZARSHAD/Voters-Registration-Portal/README.md

 Don't worry, now you don't need to circle around government office.
 All you need is a proper internet connection and a device, because you can do it online at voter registration portal 🙌
 <p align="center"><img src="https://media1.giphy.com/media/rLevqFeA9IiHeNXKyA/200w.webp?cid=ecf05e47kz4k2qixvi3t7ruoeq3uogqyl1yhmacd88s4n8l2&rid=200w.webp&ct=g" width = 40%></p>

-## A sneek peek into what we have here🙈 :
+## A sneak peek into what we have here🙈 :

 <p align="center"><img src="Images/snapshot.png" width=100%></p>

 ## About

-This is a demo website of national voter's registration portal.
-All Indian citizens who are eligible to vote can register themselves on this website to get their voter id's.
+This is a demo website of National Voters' Registration portal.
+All Indian citizens who are eligible to vote can register themselves on this website to get their voter ID's.
 This portal allow users to fill (Form 6 of Electors Rule-1960) an application for inclusion of name in electoral roll.

 ## Link to the website
 https://qazimaazarshad.github.io/Voters-Registration-Portal/